-Penile Sensitivity and Sexual Satisfaction after Circumcision: Are We Informing Men Correctly?Masood S. · Patel H.R.H.b · Himpson R.C. · Palmer J.H. · Mufti G.R. · Sheriff M.K.M.
+Penile Sensitivity and Sexual Satisfaction after Circumcision: Are We Informing Men Correctly?Masood S.a · Patel H.R.H.b · Himpson R.C.a · Palmer J.H.a · Mufti G.R.a · Sheriff M.K.M.a

 aDepartment of Urology, Medway Maritime Hospital, Gillingham, and bInstitute of Urology, University College London, London, UK

 - Rent for 48h to view